cheppymk/cheppymk/README.md

 📈 My Development Philosophy

-I am driven by a passion for continuous learning and seeing every challenge as an opportunity for growth.
+I am driven by a passion for continuous learning, and seeing every challenge as an opportunity for growth.
 I aim to blend my business insights with technical prowess to create innovative solutions.

 🤝 Let's Connect!